I have a controversial opinion to share with you today on whether or not Google Adsense is worth it and if it’s worth it.

 The lessons I learned.
 If you want to succeed with Adsense, do this:

 First and foremost you need to have a website that gets A LOT of traffic.
 I’m talking the kinds of numbers I referenced from my friend above who grosses $20k a month through it.
-To reach that point is EXTREMELY different and time consuming to say the least, but it’s the only way you’re going to get there.
+To reach that point is EXTREMELY difficult and time consuming to say the least, but it’s the only way you’re going to get there.

 I find the only websites/blogs which TRULY benefit from this program are those which target broad topics on their site.
 So generally websites on say anti aging topics, weight loss topics, food recipes and making money topics in general are in my opinion those who would benefit from this network.